 Keto Berry Fool

-This keto berry fool recipe is simple, no-bake, sugar-free, low carb dessert that your whole family will LOVE.
-Plus it only involves 3 ingredients!
+This sugar-free berry fool is a simple, no-bake, low-carb dessert that your whole family will LOVE.
+Plus it only takes 3 ingredients!

 1 cup fresh raspberries, blackberries, or sliced strawberries